hklchung/GAN-GenerativeAdversarialNetwork/README.md

   * Then freeze the weights on the discriminator
   * Using the same noise vector, the 10D one-hot encoding vectors and force all labels to be 1 (for "real images")
   * Train the GAN with this batch of images and 10D one-hot encoding vectors

+##### Part Two - CelebA <a href="https://github.com/hklchung/GAN-GenerativeAdversarialNetwork/blob/master/CGAN/main_CelebA.py"><strong>main.py</strong></a>.
+1. Load CelebA dataset (resized to shape 64 x 64 x 3)
+2. Normalised intensities into range 0 to 1
+3. Created the discriminator and generator models
+4. Stacked the two models into CGAN
+5. Train the GAN by repeating the following
+  * Create and stack 32D noise vectors and 5D one-hot encoding vectors, representing the features black hair, blonde hair, eyeglasses, male and smiling (e.g. a smiling dark-haired man without glasses will have a vector representation of [1, 0, 0, 1, 1])
+  * Feed the stacked vectors into the generator to create n number of fake images
+  * Train the discriminator with this batch of fake images and the same 5D one-hot encoding vectors from before
+  * Randomly select n number of real images and their corresponding 5D one-hot encoding vectors
+  * Train the discriminator with this batch of real images and their 5D vectors
+  * Using the same noise vector, the 5D one-hot encoding vectors and force all labels to be 1 (for "real images")
+  * Train the GAN with this batch of images and 5D one-hot encoding vectors

+Let's take a closer look at the generated results.

 </p>
 </details>